Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 ## Rule based attack
 The man pages made me none the wiser on the use of rules in hashcat, so I navigated to the hashcat [wiki](<https://hashcat.net/wiki/doku.php?id=rule_based_attack>).
 I read through the wiki and got some idea on how to create rules.
-The wiki guided me further to check out the `rules/` folder, so I did
+The wiki guided me further to check out the `rules/` folder.

+I wasn't sure what it was refering to, so I had to locate it first:
 ```bash
 $ locate hashcat | grep -i rule
 ```